Travels in Cultural Nihilism

 There is some evidence that the tide is beginning to change.
 In one of the most momentous events in living history, Britain voted to leave the European Union.
 Political parties that wish to preserve national sovereignty have gained in support.
 With the referendum result, Britain can perhaps begin to look ‘over the brow of the hill’ to a more independent, outward-looking and free future.
 But for countries like Germany and Sweden which struggle with a liberal guilt complex, it is not yet clear whether their people will break free from the liberalist ideology, and grasp once again basic common-sense.
 Or whether they will become in the name of ‘multiculturalism’, the new failed States of the European Continent.

 Journeying through this troubled intersection of politics and culture, Travels in Cultural Nihilism might make the reader cry, fume, and even laugh.
-By the end, though, such contradictory reactions seem salutary and necessary, matching the spirit of the times, and perhaps even adding up to an enlightening journey we all need to experience.— Dr. Aspen Brinton, University of Virginia
+By the end, though, such contradictory reactions seem salutary and necessary, matching the spirit of the times, and perhaps even adding up to an enlightening journey we all need to experience.— Dr. Aspen Brinton, The Burkean

 Usually ships in 24 hours